Gabrielle Bates: Career

-Before her debut, Bates had published a chapbook This Afternoon We are All Arachnes, with Book Arts, as a limited-edition poetry comic accordion booklet in 2017.
-Another chapbook, titled Before your bed was my bed / Antes de que tu cama fuese mi cama, was published as a bilingual edition, translated by Bárbara Bianchi Ceballos (ES: Desperate Literature, 2024).
+Before her debut collection, Bates published the chapbook This Afternoon We are All Arachnes as a limited-edition poetry-comic accordion booklet with Book Arts in 2017.
+Another chapbook, Before your bed was my bed / Antes de que tu cama fuese mi cama, was published as a bilingual edition translated by Bárbara Bianchi Ceballos in 2024.

-On January 14, 2025, her essay on Kelly's collection Song (BOA Editions, 1995), titled 'The Verberating World', was published as part of West Branch's "This Long Winding Line: A Poetry Retrospective", edited by Shara Lessley.
-Bates launched the podcast 'The Poet Salon' with fellow writers Luther Hughes and Dujie Tahat in 2018.
+In January 2025, her essay on Brigit Pegeen Kelly's collection Song (1995), titled "The Verberating World", was published as part of West Branchs "This Long Winding Line: A Poetry Retrospective", edited by Shara Lessley.
+As of 2025, Bates was also a visiting writer at the University of Tennessee, Knoxville.